CXCubeHD/offhand-swap-util/README.md

 ## License

-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for the full text.
+This project is released under CC0 1.0 Universal.
+See [LICENSE](LICENSE) for the full legal text.